Q: What is AWS Systems Manager?

 Use Fleet Manager to access console-based management experience for Windows in AWS Systems Manager.
 There is an option for console-based RDP under the Instance Actions drop-down button, in addition to the existing Session Manager option.

 Q: Does AWS Systems Manager manage instances running on premises, in hybrid environments,other cloud environments, and at the edge?

 Yes, AWS Systems Manager supports managing instances that are running in an on- premises datacenter, in hybrid and other cloud environments, and at the edge.
 Refer to AWS Systems Managerprerequisites for more details.

 Q: What is AWS Systems Manager Explorer?

-AWS Systems Manager Explorer is a customizable operations dashboard for your AWS resources.
+AWS Systems Manager Explorer is a customizable operations dashboard for your resources on AWS and in multicloud and hybrid environments.
 Explorer displays an aggregated view of operations data from across your AWS accounts and Regions.
 Explorer provides context into how operational issues are distributed across your business units or applications, how they trend over time, and how they vary by category.

 Q: What is OpsData?

 OpsData is operations data displayed by the Explorer dashboard.
 OpsData comes from a variety of sources including EC2, OpsCenter, and Patch Manager.
 You can view and manage OpsData sources from the Explorer settings page.

 One type of data displayed by Explorer are OpsItems from OpsCenter.
 OpsItems help you manage, investigate, and remediate operational issues.
 Explorer provides an aggregated view of your OpsItems alongside other relevant operations data across accounts and Regions.
 OpsItems can still be managed and remediated through OpsCenter.